moma0500/commitment/README.md

 # commitment
 assignment 2 - commitment

 For this assignment, I created a blog post to show my work for my object-ATLS 3300 class.
-I used my index.html as a portal hub so I can also showcase my porfolio for my Form-ATLS 3100 class (Site hasn't been built yet).
+I used my index.html as a portal hub so I can also showcase my porfolio for my Form-ATLS 3100 class (Site hasn't been built yet, but hope to bring in my old porfolio site I made in ATLS 2200).
+I also included an about me section at the bottom of the portal hub.